eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 | web_restore.sh              | Small script to restore web Folder       |

 ### Rename
-All names can be, and, in most cases, should be changed.
+All names can be, moreover, in most cases, should be changed.

 ### php.ini
-In case you need additional configurations for PHP, еdit this file before deploying the container.
+For additional configurations of PHP, еdit this file before deploying the container.

 ### website.conf
 Basic vhost config file for Apache2.